Updated: April 8, 2026

 History of Óbidos

-Since the late Paleolithic, the region of Óbidos has been inhabited.
-The early Celt tribes created a settlement that later became a center of trade for the Phoenicians.
-Archeological evidence from the base of the tower at Obidos Castle shows Roman construction linked to the Roman outpost Eburobrittum, including the remains of a forum, baths, and other Roman structures.
+Since the late Paleolithic, Óbidos has been inhabited.
+Early Celt tribes created a settlement that became a trade center for the Phoenicians.
+Archaeological evidence from Obidos Castle’s base shows Roman construction linked to Eburobrittum, including remains of a forum, baths, and other structures.

 Expansion of Óbidos